vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 If there are edges, we better say they are edges, and not you have to do tapas to understand this.

-## avdiyA anirvachanIyA
+## avdiyA reality
-- If brahman is the only real, what is avidyA, which apparently is a co-eternal?
+If brahman is the only real, what is avidyA, which apparently is a co-eternal?

-  - jivas having no beginning, as admitted by shankara, implies that avidyA too is beginningless.
+jivas having no beginning, as admitted by shankara, implies that avidyA too is beginningless.
 The only way out would be to say that avidyA (and jIva-s) can have an end; but we don't know if it will.

 It's called advaita, because nirguNa brahman is supposedly the only real.
 Now if that's the case, where does avidyA and guNas come from?

 If nirguNa brahman already has avidyA - well it's not nirguNa.
 So check mate.

 <details><summary>Holograph (द्रष्टुं नोद्यम्)</summary>